-Metro and local governments will emphasize resource allocation to communities of color and historically marginalized communities.
+Emphasize resource allocation to communities of color and historically marginalized communities.
 In practice, this means:

-- They will make investment decisions in partnership with communities. - They will invest in impacted communities and youth through education and financial resources. - They will eliminate barriers to services and employment.
+- Making investment decisions in partnership with communities. - Investing in impacted communities and youth through education and financial resources. - Eliminating barriers to services and employment.

 Vision